Where will I be sleeping?

-Each Bhujangan Academy is nestled in a mountainous region, whether it is Stanislaus National Forest, Kings Canyon National Park or San Bernardino Valley.
+Each Bhujangan Academy is nestled in a mountainous region, whether it is Stanislaus National Forest, San Luis Obispo, Kings Canyon National Park, or San Bernardino Valley.
 You will have miles of trails, swimming pools, lakes, and rivers.
-On occasion we go kayaking, have bonfires, sing songs, and we do a lot of arts and crafts such as making tie-dye shirts and friendship bracelets.
-If you like staying active we will be having yoga classes, volleyball breaks and basketball games as well.
+On occasion, we go kayaking, have bonfires, sing songs, and we do a lot of arts and crafts such as making tie-dye shirts, mindfulness jars, marble painting, and friendship bracelets.
+If you like staying active we will be having yoga classes, volleyball breaks, and basketball games as well.

 As time nears for us to depart to Bhujangan Leadership Academy, we will send a detailed list of gear you will need.
 A counselor will also follow up with you to ensure you have everything you need.
 If you are not able to get everything on the gear list, we will try our best to make sure you do!
 However, we do recommend packing light as we often don't have much room in the cars that we take up there.

 The counselors come from different backgrounds.
-On site, we will have professional teachers, historians, social workers, military veterans, nurses, college students, and community organizers.
-Each volunteer has gone through a competitive interview process and has spent a lot of time preparing for Bhujangan.
-Many Kaur's apply to be a volunteer at the Bhujangan Leadership Academy and we only pick the most professional, responsible and passionate.
-It is likely that these counselors will become your role models, your mentors, and your friends.
+On-site, we will have professional teachers, historians, social workers, writers, engineers, nurses, college students, and community organizers.
+Each volunteer has undergone a competitive interview process and has spent much time preparing for Bhujangan.
+Many Kaurs apply to volunteer at the Bhujangan Leadership Academy, and we only pick the most professional, responsible, and passionate.
+These counselors will likely become your role models, your mentors, and your friends.

-You wake up bright and early and start your day with reciting Japji Sahib, if you don't know Japji Sahib that is ok, many Bhujangan's have attended and didn't know Japji Sahib and Rehraas.
+You wake up bright and early and start your day by reciting Japji Sahib, if you don't know Japji Sahib that is okay, many Bhujangan's have attended and didn't know Japji Sahib and Rehraas Sahib.
 If you do, then we encourage you to recite aloud with us.
-After Diwan, we serve a delicious breakfast that is prepared by the Bhujangan staff.
-We then go into classes, this year our classes consist of Sikh History, Gurbani, Identity, Stress Management, Personal Values, Healthy Friendships, Communication, High School Preparation, Setting Goals, College Preparation, Career Choices, Visions of an Ideal Community and Social Justice and Solidarity.
-Most of the workshops will include all the Bhujangan's, but some of the workshops are divided up depending on the Bhujangans age.
-For example, if she is graduating or about to graduate High School then she'll attend the college and career workshop.
-If she is just starting high school then she'll attend the High School Preparation workshop.
-Each day the Bhujangan's will get a chance to write in their journals and have a couple hours of free time to make friends, nap, or explore.
-During this time she has the option to partake in arts and crafts activities or skills building workshops such as self-defense or wilderness classes.
-In addition to classes past activities have included boating, horse-back riding and hiking.
+After Divaan, we serve a delicious breakfast prepared by the Bhujangan staff & counselors.
+We then go into workshops that consist of but are not limited to Sikh History, Sikh Sheroes of the Past, Gurbani, Identity, Stress Management, Personal Values, Healthy Friendships, Communication, Self-Image & Building Confidence, Setting Goals, College Preparation, Career Choices, Visions of an Ideal Community and Social Justice and Solidarity.
+Most of the workshops will include all the Bhujangans, but some are divided depending on the Bhujangans' age.
+For example, if she is graduating or about to graduate high school, she'll attend the College and Career workshop.
+If she is starting high school, then she'll attend the High School Preparation workshop.
+Each day, the Bhujangans can write in their journals and have a couple of hours of free time to make friends, nap, or explore.
+She can partake in arts and crafts activities or skills-building workshops such as self-defense or wilderness classes during this time.
+In addition to classes, past activities have included boating, horseback riding, kayaking, painting, and hiking.
 A more detailed agenda will be posted in the coming weeks.